 Sometimes I forget that Jesus and the disciples were faithful and devoted Jewish men.
 They would have prayed many Jewish prayers.

-By custom, the Jews had prayer at sunrise, 3 pm (coordinating with the daily afternoon sacrifice in the temple), and at nightfall.
+By custom, the Jews had a daily prayer at sunrise, 3 pm (coordinating with the daily afternoon sacrifice in the temple), and at nightfall.
 They included the Jewish creed (taken from Deuteronomy 6:4-7), blessings, and prayers sung as hymns.

 Traditional Jewish prayers were also said before and after each meal, at Sabbath and Passover, and during worship.
 They recited these prayers word for word as given by God through their ancestors.